High School and Beyond Plan

 High School

-• Update the plan periodically, at minimum to address:
+• Update the plan annually, at minimum to address:

 • High school assessment results informing course-taking in junior and senior year